Sudhanshu-Nautiyal/Kafka_Study_Notes/schema_registry.md

 }
 ```

+- Avro Specific vs Generic Record
+  - Specific Record
+    - SpecificRecord Avro bindings make use of classes that are generated from your schema specifications with the Maven Avro Plugin.
+These generated classes allow us to manage the fields in our Avro schema using getter and setter methods in the code in our Kafka application, making programming feel a bit more familiar.
+The SpecificRecord API offers static compile time type safety checks and provides integrity for using correct field names and datatypes.
+We see the SpecificRecord API used for most RPC uses and for data applications that always use the same datatypes (e.g., "schemas are known at compile time")
+  - Generic Record
+    - The Avro GenericRecord binding is a general-purpose binding which indentifies fields to be read and written by supplying a simple string that names the field, as can see in the example schema code section shown below.
+Generic record bindings provide the widest support for the Avro data types, which is helpful if your store has a constantly expanding set of schema

 #### Notes
 - Schema Registry stores all schemas in a Kafka topic **_schemas** defined by kafkastore.config = _schemas (default) which is a single partition topic with log compacted.
 - HTTP and HTTPS client protocol are supported for schema registry.
 - Default port for listener is 8081
 - The default response media type **application/vnd.schemaregistry.v1+json**, **pplication/vnd.schemaregistry+json**, application/json are used in response header.

+-

 #### Sample scenarios